Hugh Conway Morris

 Hugh’s love of material, and timber especially, has also led to his membership of the Carpenters’ Fellowship, the British Woodcarvers’ Association, and the Oxfordshire Woodland Group.
 Hugh’s position at Manifest enables him to pursue his passion for the revelation of the built form through context – community, natural and spiritual – to engage through real materials with real people in the world, and to bring into being beautiful, meaningful and sustainable buildings.

-- Practical knowledge of traditional building construction through work “on the tools”, both as a professional carpenter, and as lime-burner at SPAB working parties.
+- Practical knowledge of traditional building construction through work “on the tools”, as a professional oak-framer, lime-burner and cob builder.

 - Surveys and inspections of a wide range of historic buildings and structures.

 - Architectural design and work in historic contexts.